LogtalkDotOrg/logtalk.org/_posts/2020-04-10-evolving-from-manually-written-tests.md

 predicates, called by the `quick_check/1` predicate (the use of a pseudo-random generator is key for test reproducibility, as we explain next).

-We can fix this particular bug by rewriting the predicate:
+We can fix this particular bug by rewriting the predicate as follows:

 ```logtalk
 every_other([], []).